nikiimisal/Internship--Project-s/README.md

 >The raw data cannot be viewed directly from the backup vault.
 >To access the original data, the resource must be restored from a recovery point.

+---
+---

+**📌 Second Important Note:**

+After completing the project, make sure to delete all the AWS resources that were created (such as EC2 instances, RDS databases, backup plans, and backup vaults).
+If these resources are left running, AWS may continue to charge for their usage.